 - received notice that entry on the property by a license holder openly carrying a handgun was forbidden.

-The law also provides that a person receives notice if the owner of the property or someone with apparent authority to act for the owner provides notice to the person by oral or written communication.
-An offense under this section is a Class C misdemeanor punishable by a fine not to exceed $200, except that the offense is a Class A misdemeanor if it is shown on the trial of the offense that, after entering the property, the license holder was personally given the notice by oral communication described by Subsection (b) and subsequently failed to depart.
+The law says a person receives notice if the owner of the property or someone with apparent authority to act for the owner provides notice to the person by oral or written communication.
+An offense under this section is a Class C misdemeanor punishable by a fine not to exceed $200.
+The punishment is elevated to a Class A misdemeanor if, after entering the property, the license holder was personally given the notice by oral communication and subsequently failed to leave.